-So, put together permission slip and run it past an administrator (then they know what you’re doing, too, and you can later say, “but I ran it past my boss” and pass any stink onto them).
+Put together permission slip and run it past an administrator (then they know what you’re doing, too, and you can later say, “but I ran it past my boss” and pass any stink onto them).
 Send it home, and have getting a parent response a homework assignment.
 A “response” is different from a signature; leave a space for concerns and a check-box if parents want to speak to you about concerns.
-The concern space is often blank, but I always get one concern about showing any videos and another showing appreciation for pushing their kid to think.
+The concern space is often blank, but I always get one concern about showing any videos at all and another showing appreciation for pushing their kid to think.
 Every other student will tell you their parents are “fine” with any movies, but put on paper they can sing a different tune.
 Follow-up on any that do not come back, and then put everything in a drawer.

-I have never needed to pull them.
+I have never needed to pull them out.